Zivame Ad

 5. Plan For The Future

 Whether you save money in a gullak (piggy bank) or invest in mutual funds, planning for the future is a must.
-This makes your life in your senior years a lot easier, helps you with your kid’s education and most importantly, work as a contingency fund in emergencies.
+This makes your life in your senior years a lot easier, helps you with your kid’s education and most importantly, works as a contingency fund in emergencies.
 Along with monthly budget goals, set long-term wealth goals as well.
-The best example for the need of such funds is the ongoing pandemic.
+The best example of the need for such funds is the ongoing pandemic.
 With unemployment on the rise and hospitals charging a lot for treatments, planning your long-term budget proves beneficial.

-3 Apps To Help You Monitor & Track Expenses
+3 Budget Management Apps To Help You Monitor & Track Expenses

 1. Walnut

-This is a high-rated app that can help you categorise your spending and split it under various heads like bill, loan EMIs, SIPs, household expenses and groceries.
+This is a high-rated app that can help you categorise your spending and split it under various heads like bills, loan EMIs, SIPs, household expenses and groceries.
 The app also analyses data gleaned from your SMS and email communication to better understand your cash outflows.
-Walnut is now integrating UPI payment services for direct money transfer between the bank accounts.
+Walnut is now integrating UPI payment services for direct money transfers between bank accounts.
 Its features include credit card dues tracking, expense splitting, finding ATMs near you and the ability to customize your categories.

 2. Monefy